 This poisoning of the initial colony may end up with multiple colonies with in the local area being killed off as a result of the poisoned honey being robbed and taken back to local hives.
 This would be cause for an investigation and the possible prosecution and fine for the misuse of an approved insecticide.

 When to kill a honey bee colony

-If you opt for the poisoning of a colony, make sure it is carried out by a technician who abides by this code of practice, as you never know who else is aware of the colony and who they may talk to about it.
+If you opt for the poisoning of a colony, make sure it is carried out by a technician who as a minimum abides by this code of practice, as you never know who else is aware of the honey bee colony and who they may talk to about it.